natelollar/nlol-tech-art-tools/README.md

       - Contains skin weights for the rig.
     - `/materials`
       - Contains materials for the rig.
 Not required.
-    - `/cloth_data`
+    - `/dynamics_data`
-      - Contains cloth data for the rig.
+      - Contains cloth and curve dynamics data for the rig.
 Not required.
   - See example rig setup in `/defaults/rig_unreal/`.
 - *Save Control Curves*
   - Save control curve shapes to `/custom_rig_folder/rig_control_curves.json`.